Markcanfly/AHKpressandhold/README.md

 # AHKpressandhold
 An AutoHotkey script made to mimic the macOS Press and Hold accent menu on Windows

-*The script itself only requires AutoHotkey to be installed, but Python is needed to easily update the script.*

 Default variations taken from the US layout (international)

 |     |  1  |  2  |  3  |  4  |  5  |  6  |  7  |  8  |